abeauvois/my-links/src/infrastructure/repositories/README.md

 ## Implementations

-### InMemoryLinkRepository
+### 1. InMemoryLinkRepository

-A simple in-memory implementation using a Map.
-Ideal for:
+A simple in-memory implementation using a Map. **Ideal for:**

 - Unit tests
 - Development and prototyping
 - Short-lived processes
+- Non-persistent duplicate detection

 **Example:**